-Maximum 3% to be paid to underwriters.
+Subscription fee > Maximum 3% to be paid to underwriters.
 It is up to each placing agent to decide how much of a subscription fee it will charge.

+Redemption fee > None

+Conversion fee > None

-The Management Fee and the Distribution Fee are paid by the SICAV to the Investment Manager and the Distribution Coordinator respectively.
+COMMISSIO COMMISSIONS AND FEES CHARGED TO THE SUB-FUND Management and Distribution Fee > The Management Fee and the Distribution Fee are paid by the SICAV to the Investment Manager and the Distribution Coordinator respectively.
 The Management and Distribution Fee varies according to the share class to which it applies.

-Class R Acc and R Dis shares:

-Max 1.5% p.a. based on the average net assets of the share class concerned.

-Class C Acc and C Dis shares:
+Class R Acc and R Dis shares: Max 1.5% p.a. based on the average net assets of the share class concerned.
+Class C Acc and C Dis shares: Max.

-Max.
 0.95% p.a. based on the average net assets of the share class concerned.

-Class I shares Acc:
+Class I shares Acc: Max.

-Max.
 0.65% p.a. based on the average net assets of the share class concerned.

-In addition, the Management Company may charge the Sub-Funds the costs of financial research used by the Management Company in the management of the Sub-Funds.

-Custodian fee of maximum 0.04% p.a. based on the average net assets of the Sub-Fund.

-Custodian fee of maximum 0.03% p.a. payable monthly and based on the average net assets of the Sub-Fund with a minimum of \in 1,000 per month per Sub-Fund.

-Cash flow monitoring fee of maximum € 800 per month for the Sub-Fund.
+In addition, the Management Company may charge the Sub- Funds the costs of financial research used by the Management Company in the management of the Sub-Funds.
+Custodian commission (excluding transaction > Custodian fee of maximum 0.04% p.a. based on the average net assets of the Sub-Fund. and correspondence fees) Custodian fee of maximum 0.03% p.a. payable monthly and based on the average net assets of the Sub-Fund with a minimum of $\in$ 1,000 per month per Sub-Fund.
+Cash flow monitoring fee of maximum $\in$ 800 per month for the Sub-Fund.
 Correspondent and transaction fees are charged separately.

-Maximum 0.05% p.a. based on the average net assets of the Sub-Fund with a minimum not exceeding € 10,000 per Sub-Fund.

-Fixed fee of EUR 24,300 per Sub-Fund per year plus a maximum of 0.021% based on the average net assets of the Sub-Fund.
+The above fees do not include VAT.
+Management Company fees Maximum 0.05% p.a. based on the average net assets of the Sub-Fund with a minimum not exceeding € 10,000 per Sub-Fund.
+Central Administration fees > Fixed fee of EUR 24,300 per Sub-Fund per year plus a maximum of 0.021% based on the average net assets of the Sub-Fund.

+Other fees and commissions